 In the presence of moisture, it does not take very long for mold to begin to develop and spread.
-Sometime, despite all the maintenance or preparation, some water and mold events are inevitable.
+Sometime, despite all the spring maintenance or preparation, some water and mold events are inevitable.
 The key is to react quickly once you discover a problem.
 Early discovery and response can help to avoid a serious and expensive remediation down the line.
 If you discover mold development in your NJ home or business, do not panic.
 Pick up the phone and contact a trained mold inspector to have your property thoroughly assessed for mold.
 A professional NJ mold inspection will determine if you have mold, how bad it is, what caused it and how to safely remove it.

 MasterTech’s expert mold removal team is thoroughly trained to provide the safest and most effective mold remediation in New Jersey.
 If you are concerned about a potential mold contamination in your NJ home or business, call us today!
 1-800-310-3226.